SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

     (swift) let fourByThree = Size(4.0, 3.0)
     // fourByThree : Size = Size(4.0, 3.0)

-Classes do not provide a default initializer, because [SOME_JUSTIFIABLE_REASON].
-The creation of custom initializers is described in more detail below.

 ..
-TODO: Include a justifiable reason.
+TODO: Include a justifiable reason for why classes do not provide a default initializer.
+..
+TODO: Describe the creation of custom initializers.
 ..
 TODO: Clarify the difference between a default initializer and a memberwise initializer.
    The thing being described above is actually a memberwise initializer.
 ..
 TODO: This whole section needs updating in light of the changes for definite initialization.